khaledsoudy-1/weather-app-scraper/README.md

 - "Feels like" temperature
 - Current weather description
 - Error handling for invalid city names
+- Web interface using Flask
+- Command-line interface option

 ## 🚀 How to Use

 1. **Set up your environment**:
-   Make sure you have Python installed on your system and the required packages installed.
-The `requirements.txt` file includes the necessary libraries.
+   Make sure you have Python installed on your system.

 2. **Obtain an API Key**:
    Sign up on [OpenWeather](https://openweathermap.org/) and get your free API key.